appjr/big-data-docker-education/5-hadoop-spark/exercises/README.md

 - [ ] Know how to integrate Spark with Hive
 - [ ] Can optimize Spark applications for performance

+## Troubleshooting Guide
+Please see the troubleshooting guide under 4-hadoop-hive exercises to resolve common issues related to: JAVA_HOME, schematool, and Java version.

 ## Next Steps

 This completes the big data Docker education series.
 You now have comprehensive environments for learning: